 Unfortunately, this is also the reason why Belgian Malinois is one of the commonly returned breeds in shelters due to unwanted barking or howling.
 Before you get a pup with this breed, make sure that vocal dogs are okay for you.

 How Can You Stop A Belgian Malinois From Howling?

-Just like any other dog breeds, the Belgian Malinois is not for every person or family.
+Just like any other dog breed, the Belgian Malinois is not for every person or family.
 These dogs need an active lifestyle and a robust routine to look forward to every day.
 Otherwise, the causes mentioned above might cause the dog to manifest barking or howling problems.

-Fortunately, there are some options to stop dogs from doing the excessive barking.
+Fortunately, there are some options to stop dogs from doing excessive barking.
 Here are some of the methods you can try to stop your dogs from howling excessively.

 1. Know The Reason For The Barking

 There’s always a reason behind a dog’s behavior, especially on problematic ones such as excessive howling or barking.
 In most cases, the reasons stated above are the culprits for your dog’s behavior.
 The owner must find out what motivates the dog’s behavior and remove it.

 A good example of this case is when a Belgian Malinois reacts to a specific sound like a phone ringing.
 In this case, the owner might want to consider replacing the ringtone to avoid triggering the dog to howl or bark.